AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alternates-equivalence.md

 These files continue to be used as-is and are not changed by the new equivalence feature, but they form the underlying data upon which equivalents will operate.

-### New CSV files for equivalence
+### New CSV files for alternates

-Two new CSVs are introduced to support LO equivalence relationships and related user completions.
+Two new CSVs are introduced to support LO alternate relationships and related user completions.

 #### 1. equivalence_relationships.csv